Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 **Regulation of Investigatory Powers Act 2000**
 - Regulates large-scale surveillance and investigation by authorities
+- Requires ISPs to secretly watch over all activities in transit
+- Prevents the existence of any court documents which prove that this has been undertaken
 - Allows interception of communications on target individuals (subject to legal safeguards)

+Companies can be fined if they do not disclose that a data breach has occurred by the ICO.

+**Investigatory Powers Act 2016**
+- More obligations for ISPs to assist with data interception - log retention of activity for at least 1 year without a police warrant
+- Allows police to hack devices with any means for national security benefits

 ## SQL

+SELECT (column) FROM (table) WHERE (var) LIKE/BETWEEN/= (criteria) ORDER BY (var) DESC

 ### Normalisation